Trip Highlights of Mera Peak Climbing

 Why Mera Peak Climbing?

-Nepal falls on the top destination of Mera peak climbing and mountain exploring.
+Nepal is a top destination for Mera peak climbing and mountain exploring.
 Among many high mountain peaks in Nepal, Mera Peak climbing is also one of the high peaks in the Everest region.
-Experts have divided Mera Peak climbing into three primary summits.
-They are Mera North, Mera Central, and Mera South.
+Experts have divided Mera Peak climbing into three primary summits: Mera North, Mera Central, and Mera South.

 The elevation of Mera Peak falls under 7000 meters from sea level.
 The height of Mera North is 6,476 meters, Mera Central is 6,461 meters, and Mera South is 6,065 meters.
 The first person to discover and climb Mera Peak climbing was Jimmy Roberts in the fall of 20 May 1953.
 People found the route to Mera Peak when Jimmy Roberts took this way after the ascent of Mount Everest.